Sleep Apnea Surgery in St. Augustine, FL

 Frequently Asked Questions

-Am I a Candidate for Surgical Sleep Apnea Treatment?
+Am I a Candidate for Sleep Apnea Surgery?

-Surgical effectiveness varies based on several factors, including the specific procedures performed, the severity of your sleep apnea, your body mass index, and the primary sites of your airway obstruction.
+Surgical effectiveness for sleep apnea varies based on several factors, including the specific procedures performed, the severity of your sleep apnea, your body mass index, and the primary sites of your airway obstruction.
 For appropriately selected patients receiving procedures targeted to their specific obstruction patterns, success rates can be quite high.
-Some procedures, particularly maxillomandibular advancement, have shown success rates of 80-90% for properly selected patients.
+Some procedures, particularly maxillomandibular advancement (jaw surgery), have shown success rates of 80-90% for properly selected patients.
 During your consultation, Dr. Johnson will discuss the expected effectiveness of various surgical options for your particular situation, providing realistic expectations based on current research and clinical experience.

 Recovery experiences vary significantly depending on the specific procedures performed.
 Minor soft tissue procedures may involve 7-10 days of moderate discomfort and dietary restrictions, while more extensive jaw advancement surgery typically requires 2-3 weeks before returning to normal activities.
 Most patients experience some throat pain, swelling, and temporary difficulty swallowing following airway surgery, gradually improving over the recovery period.
 Dr. Johnson provides comprehensive pain management protocols, detailed recovery guidelines, and close follow-up to ensure your comfort and proper healing throughout the recovery process.